 - Identify the valuation band and calculate the LPT due.
 Property valuation guidance is available on the revenue website on www.revenue.ie .These are estimates only and are based on the average values in your area.
 The value of your property could be lower or higher.
 Valuations can be difficult particularly in rural areas.

 - Select your preferred payment option or check to see if you qualify for a deferral or exemption.

 The Revenue Commissioner have confirmed that they will write to residential property owners enclosing an LPT Return and a detailed guide to Local Property Tax.
 If you do not receive a Return and you are liable for LPT you must still make a return.

 How can I pay LPT?

 - Cash payments

-Other options include to pay on a phased basis from 1 July 2013 by:
+Other options include paying on a phased basis through:

 - Deduction at source from your salary or pension.